DmytroHonchar/Flask-Library-Management-System/README.md

 After creating these tables, your database will be set up to store and manage the data for the Flask Library Management System.

 ---
+Heroku Deployment
+The Flask Library Management System can be deployed to Heroku.
+If you are deploying it to Heroku, make sure to set up the Heroku Postgres add-on and set the DATABASE_URL environment variable.

+Additionally, you can parse the JAWSDB_URL environment variable to access the database details provided by Heroku.
+In your app.py, you can include the following code to parse the JawsDB URL:

+# Parse the JawsDB URL from the environment variable
+jawsdb_url = urlparse(os.getenv('JAWSDB_URL'))
+username = jawsdb_url.username
+password = jawsdb_url.password
+hostname = jawsdb_url.hostname
+database = jawsdb_url.path[1:]  # Exclude the leading forward slash
+port = jawsdb_url.port or 3306

+This will allow your Flask application to use the JawsDB database details provided by Heroku when running in a Heroku environment.

+ Import Tables From Your Local Database
+If you already have an existing MySQL database with the required tables, you can export the schema and data from your local database and import it into the database you plan to use for this application.
+You can use tools like mysqldump or export data using a database management tool like phpMyAdmin.

+Ensure that your local database schema matches the tables and fields described above.
+Importing the tables from your local database will help preserve your existing data when running the Flask Library Management System.

+Once you have created or imported the tables into your MySQL database, your database will be set up to store and manage the data for the Flask Library Management System.

+Heroku Deployment
+When deploying the application to Heroku, make sure to set up the Heroku Postgres add-on and set the DATABASE_URL environment variable as mentioned earlier.
+Additionally, if you are migrating from a local MySQL database to Heroku's PostgreSQL, you may need to adjust the database schema accordingly.

 ## User Roles